flytbase/flytdocs/source/docs/FlytPOD/GettingStarted/FlytConsole.rst

 	:align: center
 	:scale: 50 %

-	Min PWM values, Max PWM Values and Number of Actuators to be filled for ESC Calibration
+	Min PWM values, Max PWM Values and Number of Actuators for ESC Calibration

 Once you have set the min, max and number of actuators, click on Start Calibration.
 You will see a message saying 'Calibration started'.
 This marks the start of Stage 1 of ESC Calibration.
 Disconnect the power from the ESCs and click on Next.